Educational developer tools & learning resources for software development & cybersecurity students — Learn more about our mission

 $order_id = trim($message_text);

-if (!preg_match('/^\d{1,10}$/', $order_id)) {
+if (!preg_match('/^d{1,10}$/', $order_id)) {

-sendMessage($chat_id, "Please send a valid order ID.");
+sendMessage($chat_id, "Please send a valid order ID (numbers only).");

 exit;